subject

 Explain why oxygen is not usually estimated directly in organic compounds.

-State True or False: The percentage of oxygen in an organic compound is usually determined by difference, after estimating other elements.
+The percentage of carbon in an organic compound can be determined by which method?